Triathletes are well known for training hard and training consistently. But it is training effectively which is most important.

-(Of course another huge mistake strength training triathletes think is that they are too busy for strength training and skip it altogether!)
 If you think you are “too busy” to get to a gym, try TRX exercises which you can set up at home or take to a local park and set up easily.

 But let’s assume you are one of the enlightened ones who does do their strength training twice a week.
 (Check out these top 8 strength training exercises and make sure you are including these weekly-don’t worry that the title is for women-scroll to the 2nd half- the exercises are the same!)

 Most strength training triathletes sessions contain low weights, high reps sessions.